KoreanLeeChangHyun/Git-Test/Readme.md

  $ git config -- global user.email tony@gmail.com
 </pre>

-Notie: When wirte your nickname, there should be no space Tony Stark (x)
+Notie: When wirte your nickname, there should be no space
+Tony Stark (x)
 TonyStark  (o)

 ## SSH setting
+Tto your remote git repository from your local repository,  you need SSH key.
+You can make an SSH key with the below command.
 <pre>
+$ ssh-keygen
 </pre>

 2. ssh setting
 - $ ssh-keygen